Chief Executive Officer

 In 2009 and 2010, FORTUNE featured Clark in its “40 Under 40” issue, ranking as the highest woman in 2010 (#15).
 She was also named one of four “Women to Watch” by FORTUNE.

-Clark is an advisory board member IDEO.org and a board director for the Ad Council and American Advertising Federation.
+Clark is an advisory board member IDEO.org; a board director for the Ad Council and American Advertising Federation; and a board member of the Effie Awards.

 Chief Creative Officer